bundz/node-bynder/README.md

 ## Which methods are available?

-I am still working in this project, so right now we have two methods:
+I am still working in this project, so right now we have four methods:

+### Get asset by id

 bynder.get.asset(id, version=0): It returns an object.

+### Get assets by options

 bynder.get.assets(options): Options should be an object.
 There is a lot of parameters you can send to: